H-language/docs/README.md

 ## Types, Fusions, and Groups

 ### Basic New Type
-A new type can be made from 1 or more type:
+A type can be made from 1 or more type:
 <pre>
 <M>type_from</M><Y>(</Y> <LG>TYPE</LG> <Y>)</Y> <LG>NAME</LG>;
-<G>// If it's a single-type alias
+<G>// Defines an alias NAME of TYPE</G>

 <M>type</M><Y>(</Y> <LG>NAME</LG> <Y>)</Y>
 <C>{</C>